brikis98/yevgeniy-brikman-homepage/_posts/2019-05-16-the-emperors-blades.md

 date: "2019-05-16"
 ---

-The good: great world building; several interesting characters; good pacing; good action; somewhat interesting mystery.
+## The good

+- Great world building
+- Several interesting characters
+- Good pacing
+- Good action
+- Somewhat interesting mystery

+## The not so good

-The bad: a few nonsensical uses of magic (the "Leeches") purely to advance the plot in convenient ways; the book is structured so all the heroes fail non-stop for the first 90% of the book and then become gloriously successful the last 10%.
+- A few nonsensical uses of magic (the "Leeches") purely to advance the plot in convenient ways.
+- The book is structured so all the heroes fail non-stop for the first 90% of the book and then become gloriously successful the last 10%.

+## Overall

-Overall: an entertaining fantasy novel.
+An entertaining fantasy novel.
 I don't see much depth to it, but it's fun enough that I'm curious enough to read the next one.

 ## Rating